dmbarbour/wikilon/docs/AboutABC.md

         'f              affine value
         'kf             linear value

 Usefully, this technique is compositional.
 I.e. if we build a value from smaller named values, we can compute whether the composite is affine, relevant, or linear without loading any of the values.
 Other type information could be left to separate annotations, since it is less essential for reasoning about data plumbing behavior.

-Lazy linking and loading of large, content-addressed data is essential for working with very large structures and values, i.e. much larger than machine memory.
+Lazy linking and loading of large, content-addressed data is convenient for working with very large structures and values, i.e. much larger than machine memory.

 ### ABC Paragraphs